LifeLongThinker/Publications/005 Visitor Pattern Exemplified in TypeScript/Index.md

  The export logic being part of the core `Node` subtypes logic now violates yet another principle: the [**Single-Responsibility Principle**](https://en.wikipedia.org/wiki/Single-responsibility_principle):

 > The **Single-Responsibility Principle** (SRP) demands that a class have only a single responsibility.
-Specifically, this means that a class should have only "one reason to change".
+Specifically, this means that a class should have only "one reason to change" (Martin, Robert C.: Agile Software Development, Principles, Patterns, and Practices.
+Prentice Hall. p.
+95.).
 >
 > For example: You are writing an `HTMLExporter` class that exports your entire `Notebook` object to HTML.
 The feature works well, but after some time a new version of HTML comes along, thus forcing you to update your export logic.
 So far, so good.
 >